-- Proposed Project operation would generate long-term emissions of CO2, CH4, N2O, and SF6.
-Primary - sources of emissions include vehicle exhaust (locomotive and onroad) and electricity usage.
-In - addition, the Proposed Project would reduce passenger vehicle miles traveled and associated - emissions due to forecasted increased ridership.
-As disused in Section 3.2, Air Quality, the difference - in operational emissions between the existing Caltrain service and the Proposed Project represents - the change with the Proposed Project over existing conditions.
-The change with the Proposed - 20 Project in 2020 and 2040 compared with No Project scenarios represents the Proposed Project's - 21 impact analyzed in this document.
-Because the Proposed Project would not affect operational - 22 emissions from existing transit stations or maintenance activities, these sources are not discussed - 23 further. - Emissions generated under existing (2013), No Project scenarios (2020 and 2040) and the Proposed - 25 Project (2020 and 2040) from locomotive diesel consumption were calculated using fuel - consumption data provided by Caltrain operations (Cocke pers. comm.) and emission factors from - the Climate Registry (2013).
-Emissions generated by changes in onroad fuel consumption were - 28 estimated using regional VMT provided by the Santa Clara Valley Transportation Authority travel - forecasting model (Naylor pers. comm.) and the ARB's EMFAC2011 model.
-Emissions associated - with electricity generation and transmission were calculated based on expected energy demand and - utility emission factors published by Pacific Gas and Electric Company (2013) and CalEEMod.
-Please - refer to Appendix B for additional information on modeling assumptions and calculation methods. - 33 3.7.2.2 Thresholds of Significance
+- 28 Proposed Project operation would generate long-term emissions of CO2, CH4, N2O, and SF6.
+Primary - 29 sources of emissions include vehicle exhaust (locomotive and onroad) and electricity usage.
+In - 30 addition, the Proposed Project would reduce passenger vehicle miles traveled and associated - 31 emissions due to forecasted increased ridership.
+As disused in Section 3.2, Air Quality, the difference - 32 in operational emissions between the existing Caltrain service and the Proposed Project represents - 33 the change with the Proposed Project over existing conditions.
+The change with the Proposed - Project in 2020 and 2040 compared with No Project scenarios represents the Proposed Project's impact analyzed in this document.
+Because the Proposed Project would not affect operational - impact analyzed in this document.
+Because the Proposed Project would not affect operational emissions from existing transit stations or maintenance activities, these sources are not discussed further. - Emissions generated under existing (2013), No Project scenarios (2020 and 2040) and the Proposed Project (2020 and 2040) from locomotive diesel consumption were calculated using fuel consumption data provided by Caltrain operations (Cocke pers. comm.) and emission factors from the Climate Registry (2013).
+Emissions generated by changes in onroad fuel consumption were estimated using regional VMT provided by the Santa Clara Valley Transportation Authority travel forecasting model (Naylor pers. comm.) and the ARB's EMFAC2011 model.
+Emissions associated with electricity generation and transmission were calculated based on expected energy demand and utility emission factors published by Pacific Gas and Electric Company (2013) and CalEEMod.
+Please refer to Appendix B for additional information on modeling assumptions and calculation methods.

+8 3.7.2.2 Thresholds of Significance

-34 Greenhouse Gas Emissions
+9 Greenhouse Gas Emissions

-- In accordance with Appendix G of the State CEQA Guidelines, the Proposed Project would be - considered to have a significant effect if it would result in any of the conditions listed below. - Generate GHG emissions, either directly or indirectly, that may have a significant impact on the environment.

-• Conflict with an applicable plan, policy, or regulation adopted for the purpose of reducing the emissions of GHGs.

-There are currently no adopted quantitative GHG thresholds relevant to the Proposed Project.
+- In accordance with Appendix G of the State CEQA Guidelines, the Proposed Project would be considered to have a significant effect if it would result in any of the conditions listed below. - Generate GHG emissions, either directly or indirectly, that may have a significant impact on the environment. - Conflict with an applicable plan, policy, or regulation adopted for the purpose of reducing the emissions of GHGs. - 16 There are currently no adopted quantitative GHG thresholds relevant to the Proposed Project.

-The BAAQMD CEQA Guidelines do not identify a GHG emission threshold for construction-related emissions.
-Instead BAAQMD recommends that GHG emissions from construction be quantified and disclosed, and that a determination regarding the significance of these GHG emissions be made with respect to whether a project is consistent with the AB 32 GHG emission reduction goals.
-The BAAQMD further recommends incorporation of BMPs to reduce GHG emissions during construction, as feasible and applicable.
-BMPs may include use of alternative-fueled (e.g., biodiesel, electric) construction vehicles and equipment for at least 15 percent of the fleet, use of at least 10 percent of local building materials, and recycling or reusing at least 50 percent of construction waste or demolition materials.
+17 The BAAQMD CEQA Guidelines do not identify a GHG emission threshold for construction-related 18 emissions.
+Instead BAAOMD recommends that GHG emissions from construction be quantified and 19 disclosed, and that a determination regarding the significance of these GHG emissions be made with 20 respect to whether a project is consistent with the AB 32 GHG emission reduction goals.
+The 21 BAAOMD further recommends incorporation of BMPs to reduce GHG emissions during construction, 22 as feasible and applicable.
+BMPs may include use of alternative-fueled (e.g., biodiesel, electric) 23 construction vehicles and equipment for at least 15 percent of the fleet, use of at least 10 percent of 24 local building materials, and recycling or reusing at least 50 percent of construction waste or 25 demolition materials.